edouardklein/recurrentjs/Notebook.md

 There are NaNs in some indices of hidden.

+Going up a few lines, I check and there are NaNs in hidden_d.
+Let's check the arguments of eltmul()

+The second argument of eltmul is NaN-ed.
+This is the output of G.tanh()

+Let's check the arguments of G.tanh().
+It's the output that becomes NaN.

+I've caught Math.tanh() in the act of returning NaN for an input of 709.9954609728775.

+Using src/test_tanh.js, it appears that tanh returns NaN for values absolutely higher than 709.8000000000928.

+I submitted a pull request upstream: https://github.com/medikoo/es5-ext/pull/28

+Now let's find a workaround in the meantime.
 One way to do it may be to use strict mode, I hope

 https://stackoverflow.com/questions/9031888/any-way-to-force-strict-mode-in-node